BlueManCZ/SIF/README.md

 # Installation

-Make sure you have [urllib3](https://pypi.org/project/urllib3/) and [vdf](https://pypi.org/project/vdf/) python modules installed.
+Make sure you have installed Python modules [PyGObject](https://pypi.org/project/PyGObject/), [urllib3](https://pypi.org/project/urllib3/) and [vdf](https://pypi.org/project/vdf/).
 You can use your package manager or pip3 to install them.

 Example: `pip3 install -r requirements.txt --user`